Edinburgh Bowers and Golf Club Makers 1564 - 1700

 Half of all the bowers (and probable golf-club makers) of the 17th century in Edinburgh can be traced back to William Mayne, the royal bower of King James VI/I.

 Between 1564 and 1700, there are over 70 bowers and apprentice bowers recorded in the burgess registers in Edinburgh.
 Over 90% of these can be connected directly, or indirectly, to known clubmakers.
-More than half can be traced back to William Mayne, his Majesty's bower and clubmaker.
+More than half can be traced back to William Mayne, who was his Majesty's bower and clubmaker, following in the footsteps of his grandfather, John Mayne, who was noted supplier to King James IV, one hundred years earlier.

 There are now 7 confirmed golf-club makers in the 17th century detailed in Two New Golf Club Makers in 17th Century.
 Four of these, William Mayne, George Gibson, Donald Bayne and Patrick Fyfe appear in the Roll of Burgesses and Guild-Brethren of Edinburgh 1486-1700.